Wesley Crusher: Reception

 The Wesley Crusher character was unpopular among some Star Trek fans.
 Many considered the character a Mary Sue, and a stand-in for Gene Roddenberry (whose middle name was Wesley).
 The character's role in the show was greatly downplayed after the first season when Roddenberry's involvement in the show's production became more peripheral.

-Some fans disliked the idea of a boy who seemed to regularly save the whole ship as a deus ex machina plot device.
+Some fans disliked the idea of a boy who seemed to regularly save the whole ship using a deus ex machina plot device.
 Commentators have observed at least seven times in which Crusher, "who has trouble getting into the Starfleet Academy" and is on a ship "filled with Starfleet's best and brightest crew members", has come up with "the needed solution".
 Fans' dislike for Crusher has become something of a pop-culture meme, reflected in other TV shows such as The Big Bang Theory, the English dub of Steins;Gate, and in a 2009 Family Guy episode, "Not All Dogs Go to Heaven", which included the main The Next Generation cast and featured Wil Wheaton in character as Crusher being bullied by Patrick Stewart.

 Wheaton wrote: "When I was younger, people gave me such a hard time about Wesley Crusher, there was a time in my late teens and early twenties when I resented Star Trek.
 It felt so unfair that people who had never met me were so cruel and hateful toward me as a person because they didn’t like a character I played on a TV show, I wanted to put Star Trek behind me and forget that it was ever part of my life."

 In a 2016 issue of Wired magazine, Wesley Crusher was ranked 31st of the 100 most important Starfleet characters in the Star Trek science fiction universe.